 Who I am

 My name is Josh Dillon.
 I am a postdoc at UC Berkeley working with Aaron Parsons on the Hydrogen Epoch of Reionization Array (HERA).
 I did my Ph.D. at MIT in astrophysics, working with Max Tegmark and Jackie Hewitt.
-I grew up in Highland Park, Illinois and I am 2009 alumnus of Stanford University, where I majored in physics and minored in history.
+I grew up in Highland Park, Illinois and I graduated from Stanford in 209, where I majored in physics and minored in history.
 I've been interested in physics since I was 13 and astrophysics since I attended the Summer Science Program in 2004.

 What I do